 The National Safety Council recently issued a report that traffic fatalities were up 9 percent in the first half of last year.
 The numbers show nearly 5,000 more people will die this year when compared to a “normal” year.
 The highways have never been “safe”, but they are getting worse.
 On average, there are four deaths per hour on the road in the United States.
 Truck driving is dangerous and it falls to you to try and reduce some of the day to day risks.

 As we have written in our e-book, Operational Excellence, the federal government continues to create more safety rules and regulations.
 Unfortunately, adding rules on top of rules does more harm than good.
 The regulations are time-consuming and burdensome.
 They distract safety professionals from focusing on things that really matter like:

-Studies such as this 2013 ATA study, have shown that most car-truck collisions are caused by the unsafe behaviors of amateur car drivers rather than professional truck drivers.
+Studies such as the one posted by the ATA, have shown that most car-truck collisions are caused by the unsafe behaviors of amateur car drivers rather than professional truck drivers.
 But that knowledge doesn’t make the truck driving job any safer.

 Nor do technological advances.
 Every day we read reports about new wonders that claim they will make driving safer.
 These devices include: